 Transport planning deals with the preparation and implementation of actions designed to address specific problems.

-With globalization and deregulation, the private sector has much leverage in the policy process through its asset allocation decisions, reflected in new public transport policy paradigms.
+With globalization and deregulation, the private sector has much leverage in the policy process through asset allocation decisions, reflected in new public transport policy paradigms.

 Public policy is the means by which governments attempt to reconcile social, political, economic, and environmental goals and aspirations with reality.
 These goals and expectations change as the society evolves, and thus a feature of policy is its changing form and character.
 Policy tends to be dynamic and evolutionary.

-A major distinction between planning and policy is that the latter has a much stronger relationship with legislation.
+A major distinction between planning and policy is that the latter has a stronger relationship with legislation.
 Policies are frequently, though not exclusively, incorporated into laws and other legal instruments that serve as a framework for developing planning interventions.
 Planning does not necessarily involve legislative action and is more focused on the means of achieving a particular goal, often within the existing regulatory framework.
 Policy dictates while planning implements.

 2. The Relevance of Transport Policy

 Transport policies arise because of the importance of transport in virtually every aspect of the economic, social, and political activities of nation-states.
 Transport policy is undertaken by governments of all inclinations, from those that are interventionalist to the most liberal, as a vital factor in economic development.
 Transportation is key in promoting, developing, and shaping the national economy.
 Many development programs, such as the Appalachia Project in the United States in the 1960s, the Trans-European Networks (TENs) policy in the EU, and China’s Belt and Road Initiative, are transport-based.
 Governments and international institutions such as the World Bank also seek to promote transportation infrastructure and services where private capital investment or services may not be forthcoming.
 Paradoxically, the links between transport and economic development are sometimes questionable.